 How Do I Setup Key Based Authentication?

-Follow these steps to create a public / private key pair, get them installed and ready for use on your ssh server:
+The following guide will help you create a public / private key pair, get them installed and ready to use for your SSH server;

 $ ssh-keygen -t rsa

-- Copy and install your public key (id_rsa.pub) to the servers authorized_keys list
+Step Four: Copy and install your public key (id_rsa.pub) to the server’s authorized_keys list